pockyitachi/Game-Winner-prediction/README.md

 # Welcome to My Project! 👋

 ## 🚀 About This Project
-This project is designed to [insert a brief description of your project here].
+This project is designed to predict game winner.
 Whether you're here to contribute, learn, or explore, we're thrilled to have you!

 ## 📖 Features
 - Feature 1: [Short description]